-Looking for the best times to post on Facebook to get the most amount of reach, engagement, and sales?
-In this article we'll look at the best times to post based on what business you're in and what market you serve.
+Looking for the best time to post on Facebook to get the most amount of reach, engagement, and sales?
+In this article, we'll look at the best times to post on Facebook based on what business you're in and what market you serve.

 As an online entrepreneur, you are constantly tweaking your social media business strategies in order to better reach your target market.
 However, as the rules of the social media marketing game keep changing and new opportunities arise, keeping up with best practices can be tricky and challenging.

 There's no question about whether or not social media works when it comes to driving traffic to your website, raising brand awareness online, generating email subscribers, and ultimately increasing sales online.

 More and more big companies, small businesses, and entrepreneurs are tapping into the power of social media to reach their audience, engage with them, drive traffic, and generate sales.

 With all of the opportunities available the question of where to start and what to focus on can be overwhelming.
 Unless you're a huge company with a big advertising budget and ad team; you're most likely dealing with limited time and money so you want to make sure you're focusing your efforts in the right places to get the most bang for your buck (and time).